Your Coventry plant runs on eleven Airtable bases and nobody trusts the numbers

 Exactly what you get

 A consolidated set of internal tools sitting on one shared data layer, so the views your despatch, planning, and quality teams use are reading the same records instead of private copies.
 The load-bearing tools, the ones whose numbers reach an OEM, get proper access control, audit trails, and report generation from source.
 The genuinely disposable stuff stays in Airtable, with a clear governance line between the two.
-These tools usually sit alongside your ERP, your inventory management system, and your BI dashboards, reading and writing to the same core data.
+These tools usually sit alongside your ERP, your inventory management system, and your BI (Business Intelligence) dashboards, reading and writing to the same core data.

 How to choose a developer in Coventry